 After consultation with the Director of Studies, students taking Tripos, Certificate, MPhil or Diploma examinations must record their exam entries on CamSIS during October.
 The responsibility for correct entry lies with the student.
-Please contact the Director of Studies, or the Head of Tutorial Operations as quickly as possible in case of doubt.
+Please contact the Director of Studies, or the Tutorial Team (tutorial@st-edmunds.cam.ac.uk) as quickly as possible in case of doubt.
 Exam entries need to be confirmed by the student in the Lent Term via CamSIS.
-Students should raise any queries with the Head of Tutorial Operations in the first instance.
+Students should raise any queries with the Tutorial Team in the first instance.